yuvrajiro/imbalanced-spdf/docs/install.rst

-Installing imbalanced_spbdf
+Installing imbalanced_spdf
 =====================

-The easiest way to install imbalanced_spbdf is using `pip`:
+The easiest way to install imbalanced_spdf is using `pip`:

-    pip install imbalanced_spbdf
+    pip install imbalanced_spdf

-The current minimum dependencies to run imbalanced_spbdf are:
+The current minimum dependencies to run imbalanced_spdf are:

 - scikit-learn~=1.2.2